1Zaknafein/AoE2-gwent/AI_CODING_GUIDELINES.md

 - Do not document state transitions in state classes.
 - Explain non-obvious logic.
 - Never use emotes in comments.
 - Do not add comments that explain obvious things like //do X while funciton is named doX().
+- Do not create random .MD files explaining something when not asked to.

 **Good example:**

 ```typescript
 /**
  * RoundStartState - Prepares for a new round